yhpf/Capstone-General_Assembly/README.md

 - Evaluate<BR />

-## Jupyter Notebook 13 -
+## Jupyter Notebook 13 - best_model_per_country
 Status: in progress

 This notebook include:
-- Do the same thing as for notebook 12 but for each country -
+- Do the same thing as for notebook 12 but for each country (do not make dummies for position, only use average position)
--
+- Make plot with best RF for each country and CountVec/TF-IDF

 ## Jupyter Notebook 14 - break_per_country